kubernetes/autoscaler/vertical-pod-autoscaler/docs/features.md

     cpu:
       type: "Factor"
       factor: 3
-      duration: 10s
+      durationSeconds: 10
 ```

 ### Behavior

 1. When a pod managed by the VPA is created, the VPA Admission Controller applies the CPU boost.
 2. The VPA Updater monitors the pod.
-Once the pod's condition is `Ready` and the `startupBoost.cpu.duration` has elapsed, it scales the CPU resources down in-place.
+Once the pod's condition is `Ready` and the `startupBoost.cpu.durationSeconds` has elapsed, it scales the CPU resources down in-place.
 3. The scale-down/unboost target is either the VPA recommendation (if VPA is enabled for the container) or the original CPU resources defined in the pod spec.

 ### Requirements